Base64: Applications

+Alphabet

-Each Base64 digit can take on 64 different values, encoding 6 bits of data.
-Which characters are chosen to represent the 64 values varies between implementations.
-The general strategy is to choose 64 characters that are common to most encodings and that are also printable.
-This combination leaves the data unlikely to be modified in transit through information systems, such as email, that were traditionally not 8-bit clean.
-For example, MIME's Base64 implementation uses A–Z, a–z, and 0–9 for the first 62 values.
-Other variations share this property but differ in the symbols chosen for the last two values; an example is UTF-7.
+The set of characters used to represent the values for each base-64 digit (value from 0 to 63) differs slightly between the variations of Base64.
+The general strategy is to use printable characters that are common to most character encodings.
+This tends to result in data remaining unchanged as it moves through information systems, such as email, that were traditionally not 8-bit clean.
+Typically, an encoding uses A–Z, a–z, and 0–9 for the first 62 values.
+Many variants use + and / for the last two.